ASIA SCUBA INSTRUCTORS BLOG

 Yes, I know… Experienced divers don’t need to sit on their knees to clear their mask.
 But you teach step by step.
 After my students have done fin pivot and hover, then maybe they can do some skills neutrally buoyant.
 Like ‘no mask swim’.

-If you want to know more about my IDC’s check out https://asiascubainstructors.com/idc-info/
+If you want to know more about my IDC’s check out our IDC information page.

 Catagories